Contact Us for a Free Consultation (213) 542-0979

 • any witnesses that were used as reliable information.

-In order for a judge to approve and sign-off on a California search warrant, they must be shown facts and evidence, not just a police officer's opinion on alleged criminal activity.
+For a judge to approve and sign off on a California search warrant, they must be shown facts and evidence, not just a police officer's opinion on alleged criminal activity.

-The judge is responsible for determining whether there is enough probable cause to approve a search warrant.
-They will need to be convinced the information for the warrant is reliable.
+The judge must determine enough probable cause to approve a search warrant.
+They must be convinced that the information provided in the warrant is reliable.

 Execution of a California Search Warrant

-Once the search warrant has been issued by the judge, it must be executed within 10 days, or it is voided.
+Once the judge issues the search warrant, it must be executed within 10 days, or it is voided.

 Good cause

-However, the judge could allow a search at any time of day or night if they find “good cause,” which means there are facts to support night time execution of the search warrant is justified based on the specific circumstances.
+However, the judge could allow a search at any time of day or night if they find “good cause,” which means there are facts to support that the nighttime execution of the search warrant is justified based on the specific circumstances.

-It should be noted the judge will always consider public safety when deciding whether to allow a night time search.
+It should be noted that the judge will always consider public safety when deciding whether to allow a nighttime search.

 Seized property

-In most cases, law enforcement will seize some property as a result of executing a search warrant.
+In most cases, law enforcement will seize some property due to executing a search warrant.

-They must leave a receipt to the individual that includes a detailed description of all the that was property seized.
+They must leave a receipt for the individual that includes a detailed description of all the property seized.

-If there is nobody at the search location, they must place a receipt where the property was found as described under California Penal Code 1535 PC.
+If someone else is at the search location, they must place a receipt where the property was found as described under California Penal Code 1535 PC.

 The seized property must then be kept in the custody of law enforcement until it can be presented in court later.